rx-angular/rx-angular/libs/template/README.md

 components from top to bottom.

-This more often than not causes a huge amount of unnecessary re-renderings of components which didn't had any changes whatsoever / in the first place.
+This more often than not causes a huge amount of unnecessary re-renderings of components which didn't had any changes in the first place.

 While this approach is pretty convenient to use, since the rendering gets brute-forced on any change, making REALLY sure anything gets re-rendered.